BitongJam/cloudappify_odoo_custom_addons/README.md

 This repository contains custom Odoo addons designed to extend the core functionality of Odoo for specific business needs.

+## Python Verssion
+Python3.8 and higher

+but recommended on Python3.8
+- i use Python3.8.10

 ## 📂 Installation

 To install these addons, follow the steps below: